 Cranked open by hand in the past, the drawbridge is now two cantilevered half-spans, separated by a 18-inch gap connected by a wooden panel that needs to be removed by hand.

-The bridge is nearly 400 year old (built 1620) and has been featured on a 2009 series of Bermudian five pound banknotes.
+The bridge is nearly 400 years old (built 1620) and has been featured on a 2009 series of Bermudian five dollar banknotes.
 A few nearby buildings share the Somerset name, in homage to the tiny, manpowered bridge.

 Know Before You Go

 In Sandys parish, connecting Somerset island with the mainland.